GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 Why does anyone commit acts , others deem unspeakable?  for Love..

-Knowledge is a paradox.
-The more one understands, the more one realises the vastness of his ignorance.

 If you want someones trust there are only three things you need to do to get it: